Ratcheting charged polymers through symmetric nanopores using pulsed fields: Designing a low pass filter for concentrating DNA

 Since conformational asymmetry alone does not produce a strong ratchet effect, we now explore the impact of adding a pulse asymmetry $\kappa \ne 1$.
 We explore two different cases: $\kappa<1$ (the translocation is driven by the higher field intensity) and $\kappa>1$ (the low field drives the translocation).
 For a fixed asymmetry $\kappa$, both $\Delta P(N,100)$ and $\rho(N,100)$ are enhanced compared to the $\kappa=1$ case -- see Fig.~\ref{fig:ZTP}d, with the $\kappa>1$ ZIFE pulses providing better results.
+We believe that both the conformational entropic barrier due to the pore confinement\cite{muthukumarTheoryCaptureRate2010} and the non-monotonic monomer translocation rate during the translocation process play important roles here.
+During forward pulse duration $\tau_\shortrightarrow$, the low field is sufficient for shorter chains to cross the energy barrier and the long $\tau_\shortrightarrow$ ensures them to approach the fast translocation regime (the post-propagation stage\cite{saitoDynamicalDiagramScaling2011,sarabadaniDrivenTranslocationSemiflexible2017}); during the backward pulse duration $\tau_\shortleftarrow$, the high field but short $\tau_\shortleftarrow$ can rapidly retract the long polymer from nanopore as a smaller portion of the chain translocated in previous $\tau_\shortrightarrow$ as compared to shorter chains.
 In fact, the ratio $\rho(95,100)$ is increased by a remarkable factor of $\approx 20$ compared to symmetric pulses.
+While for polymer chains with large molecular size differences (e.g., $N=50$ and $N=100$) the separation is already excellent with symmetric pulses, the ratio $\rho(50,100)$ actually drops when the pulsed field becomes asymmetric.
+In particular, the $\kappa=5$ pulses lead to a significant decrease; this is due to the fact that high forward field intensities actually help the $N=100$ chains to overcome the conformational entropic barrier near the pore entrance.